Albert-Z-Guo/Product-Recommendation/README.md

 | EM        | 26                     |         |        | <img src="https://render.githubusercontent.com/render/math?math=\hat{R}^0_4">             |
 | McMichael | 35                     |         |        | <img src="https://render.githubusercontent.com/render/math?math=\hat{R}^0_4">             |

-All results were obtained using a 2.2 GHz 6-Core Intel Core i7 processor with 32GB RAM.
-Note that `tf.function()` is used extensively (to construct callables that execute static TensorFlow graphs) to accelerate computing in this project.
+The preprocessed data and initial experiments' results were obtained using a 2.2 GHz 6-Core Intel Core i7 processor with 32GB RAM.
+The full-scale experiemnts' results were obtained using a `ml.p3.2xlarge` notebook instance on [Amazon Web Services](https://aws.amazon.com/).
+Note that `tf.function()` is used extensively (to construct callables that execute static TensorFlow graphs) to accelerate computing in the initial experiments where all tensors are dense.

 For more background of the Netflix Prize:
 - [The Story of the Netflix Prize: An Ensembler’s Tale](https://web.stanford.edu/~lmackey/papers/netflix_story-nas11-slides.pdf)